JuliaIBPM/ConstrainedSystems.jl/docs/src/manual/saddlesystems.md

 Rmat, Emat = RegularizationMatrix(regop,ψb,w);
 ```

 Now we are ready to set up the system.
-The solution and right-hand side vectors
+The right-hand side vector
-are set up using `SaddleVector`:
+is set up using `SaddleVector`.

 ```@repl saddle
 rhs = SaddleVector(w,ψb)